 Not surprisingly, the Local Government Board reacted by dissolving the Board of Guardians and appointing paid vice-guardians to run the union in their place.
 The vice-guardians were hindered in this task in a number of ways: there was a rates boycott amongst supporters of the campaign; local dealers refused to supply the union; most of the workhouse staff resigned from their posts; claimants on out-relief clamoured at the workhouse gates after the officials could not provide their money or food.
 Things came to the boil on 17th February 1887 when more than a hundred women armed with sticks and stones attacked the vice-guardians and the stand-in workhouse master.

 The vice-guardians persisted in the restoring the workhouse operation to that required by official regulations although they met one of the evictees' complaints by providing separate accommodation for married women and for single mothers.
 Eventually, on 1st June, some of the evictees were discharged on the grounds that they were able-bodied men who should have no difficulty in obtaining employment.
 Soon afterwards, all the evictees had departed to their homes but were initially branded by the National League as cowards.
 Nonetheless, a few months later, the tenants were offered a fifty per cent reduction in their rents and again proclaimed as nationalist heroes.
 The following March, almost all of the original guardians were re-elected unopposed and returned to office.

-The New Ross workhouse buildings no longer exist and a hospital now occupies the site.
+Following the creation of the Irish Free State, the workhouse closed in 1923.
+The workhouse buildings no longer exist and a hospital now occupies the site.
 The fever hospital was rebuilt in 1936 and run by the St John of God Sisters until 1984.
 After a refurbishment it became the New Houghton geriatric hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.